 Here are some more questions and with answers related no-fault coverage :

 No-fault means you deal with your insurer for claims matters if you have been involved in a car accident.

 No-fault auto insurance is meant to simplify the claims process and speed up the process of paying compensation to drivers involved in accidents.

 Other than Ontario, there are four additional provinces that have a the system in place, including :

 - Prince Edward Island

-Alberta uses a variation of the no fault coverage system.
+Alberta uses a variation of the no-fault system.
 Drivers get compensation from their own insurers, but only moderate amounts.
-Other provinces in Canada have some form of no fault insurance.
-How it works varies from province to province.
+Other provinces in Canada have some form of no-fault, but how works varies by each province.